samueljklee/canvas-ai/docs/TESTING-STRATEGY.md

-# Testing Strategy for Workspace Canvas App
+# Testing Strategy for Canvas AI App

 ## Executive Summary

-This document outlines a comprehensive testing strategy for the Workspace Canvas Electron application.
+This document outlines a comprehensive testing strategy for the Canvas AI Electron application.
 The app has a complex architecture with Electron main process, renderer process (React), IPC communication, SQLite database, and Anthropic API integration.

 ## Quick Testing Commands